This is one of those posts I’m writing weeks after the event happened. Not because I’ve been especially busy, but because I couldn’t think of a title.

 “Can I tell you anything about the menu?” the waiter asked.

-“No thanks, boss.
-I’ll take the three from the middle.”
+“No thanks, mon amis.
+I’ll take whatever the three in the middle are.”

 The starter was some sort of fish cake type affair.
 They were alright, bit of purple broccoli to go with them which really was a lot of fun!!!!!

 “Can you explain Pavlov’s dogs theory?”
 The woman I was dining with asked.

 “Well, when they get hungry… they’ll ring a bell… OH LOOK OUR MAINS ARE ALMOST HERE.”
 I looked towards the kitchen, stopped talking, and pretended to not be able to hear her until they arrived.

 I had pork fillet, which was pinker than I’d normally cook myself, but it was delicious and caused me no bowel problems.
 The pepper sauce accompanying it was also surprisingly good – considering I don’t massively like peppers.
 See, ordering things from a menu you don’t understand can be a good thing.